Seattle Public Schools, 1862-2023: Latona School

 See Additional Media

 A new, larger Latona School opened in 1906.
-Built in the Queen Anne style, it was one of several wood frame "model schools" built in the 1903-06 period.
-Only a few of these schools survive as schools today (Hay, Stevens, and Coe).
+Built in the Queen Anne style, it was one of several wood frame model schools built from 1903-1906.
+There are a few of these wood-frame schools in use as schools today (i.e., Stevens and Mann).

-In 1917, an American Renaissance-style brick building was placed on the north end, perpendicular to the wooden building.
+In 1917, an American Renaissance-style brick building was constructed on the north end of the property, perpendicular to the wood building.
 It contained large playrooms and an auditorium on the first floor and classrooms on the upper two floors.
-With this greatly enlarged space, enrollment jumped to over 600 students.
-The 1892 schoolhouse was still used as an annex for manual training and home economics and, later, drawing.
+With this greatly enlarged space, enrollment jumped to more than 600 students.
+The 1892 schoolhouse was still used as an annex for manual training and home economics and later, drawing.
 In 1921, the district purchased lots south of the school to expand the playground area.

 Midway through the school year in 1927, the 7th and 8th grades were transferred to the new Hamilton Intermediate School.
-Latona then went to a semi-departmental system in which grades 4-6 each had a homeroom and, through the day, moved to other classrooms for music, physical training, and art.
-With its reduced enrollment, the school had open classrooms and three adjustment classes were added in the extra space.
+Latona then went to a semi-departmental system in which grades 4-6 each had a homeroom and moved to other classrooms throughout the day for music, physical training, and art.
+With its reduced enrollment, the school had open classrooms, and three adjustment classes were added to the extra space.

-On October 1, 1975, Alternative Elementary #3 began operation at Latona with 125 students and four teachers.
+On October 1, 1975, Alternative Elementary No. 3 began operating at Latona with 125 students and four teachers.
 The program featured multi-grade levels within each classroom.
 During the 1980s, Latona developed a unique program called Escuela Latona that emphasized Spanish language and Hispanic culture.
 The school also housed a newcomer center for students recently arrived from Southeast Asia.
+The AE No. 3 program was discontinued around 1999 when Latona School was remodeled.

 Location: 2nd NE & (N)E 41st